STXT Tutorial

 This is only a semantic indication, but the behavior is the same.

-3.2 Document validation
+4.2 Document validation

-To be able to semantically validate a document, it must be associated with a namespace.
+In order to semantically validate a document, it must be associated with a namespace.

 or template (@stxt.template) is used to validate it.
 Validations are extensions